-Graduation from an accredited high school or vocational school and three (3) years of progressively responsible experience in a wastewater collection operation preferably with experience in coordinating the maintenance and/or repair of vehicles and equipment and at least six (6) months related in supervisory experience; or an equivalent combination of training and experience.
+Graduation from an accredited high school or vocational school and three (3) years of progressively responsible experience in a wastewater collection operation preferably with experience in coordinating the maintenance and/or repair of vehicles and equipment and at least six (6) months related in supervisory experience.

 Licenses or Certifications